joesustaric/trunk-hub-byo/README.md

 No web interface, just a robust git server hosted in the cloud.

 ## TODO:
+- [ ] Only allow git ssh command not a ssh interactive shell
 - [ ] CDK tests
 - [ ] Architecture Diagrams
 - [ ] Code linting